- 1 WHY IS IT IMPORTANT TO BREAK IN YOUR BASEBALL GLOVE BEFORE USING IT?

 Glove oil/Glove foam

 Glove oil is another way to make the leather and other materials that your baseball may be made of softer so that your glove is easier to break in.
 The only thing with glove oil is that you don’t want to overdo it because your glove will become greasy and then a baseball will actually become harder to catch with it.
-A good general rule when applying glove oil is to stop when the oil is no longer easily being absorbed by the material in your glove.
+A good general rule when applying glove oil is to stop when the oil is no longer easily be absorbed by the material in your glove.

 Glove oil is also used even after your glove is already broken in because it will help extend the life of your baseball glove too.
 Only used approved oils and foams on your baseball glove no matter what others might tell you.